al2me6/evanescence/evanescence_web/res/help_window.md

 * Dr. B. Kennedy, for overseeing the initial phases of this project;
 * Mr. H. Kauffman, for inspiring me to take on this project;
 * Dr. J. Osborne, for giving me invaluable advice and pointers;
-* Michelle R., for putting up with my barrage of progress screenshots with great enthusiasm;
+* Michelle R. and Thomas L., for putting up with my barrage of progress screenshots with great enthusiasm; and
-* Ms. A. Holman, Liam C., and Tyler A., for offering helpful feedback; and
+* Ms. A. Holman, Liam C., and Tyler A., for offering helpful feedback.
-* Thomas L., for suggesting that I look into a project in computational chemistry.

 ## About Evanescence